FRex/unicode-analyze-page/README.md

 # Unicode Analyze Page

-A simple website where you type in a string and get a list of all Unicode characters in it, their name, value and UTF-8 encoding.
+A simple website where you type in a string and get a list of all Unicode characters in it, their name, value, UTF-8 encoding and Block.

 It also displays meaning of CJK characters from the Unihan database, but this is **not** a translator.
 No web requests past the original one for the page and data JSON, updates in real time.